melanie-mendoza/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch lets you add nested routes to your application so that you can change a single parameter in the URL without having to change the whole thing.
+It’s useful any time you are using a <Route> just so you can get access to its match data, including all of the times you might render a <Route> all by itself outside of a <Switch>.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation takes two types, server-side and client side.
+Client-side form validation makes sure that you, as a user, all required fields on the form are filled out completely.
+When you fill out a form, the form is submitted to a server, if it’s not being validated on the client-side first, it can cause a poor user experience.
+The user can provide a form that is already validated so it doesn’t create problems when it goes to the server.
+If there’s an error on the form, it does not validate from the client-side.
+Programmers have the ability to disable the submit button until all fields are completed.

 1. In 1-2 sentences, define end to end testing.

+Testing is a set of methodologies that an application that ensures that an application works the way that it’s expected to.End to end testing - tests the application as a user would through automation.
+It essentially mimics the user activity.

 ## Instructions